stevensouza/automon/examples/README.md

 The following is an example of running a program that was compiled using BTW:

-**java   -Dorg.automon=sysout -classpath libs/automon-1.0.jar:libs/helloworld_woven-1.0.jar:libs/aspectjrt.jar org.automon.helloworld.HelloWorld**
+**java -Dorg.automon=sysout -classpath libs/automon-1.0.jar:libs/aspectjrt.jar**:libs/helloworld_woven-1.0.jar org.automon.helloworld.HelloWorld

 There are two differences between running a program with BTW vs LTW.